 -

 In a large mixing bowl, loosen the cold mascarpone (right from the fridge) with a fork, add Marsala, and whip until creamy.
 Pour the egg yolk mixture into the cheese mixture and mix gently with a rubber spatula.
 Take your time to combine ingredients well from the bottom to the top.
-Once the mascarpone mixture is homogeneous, add the whipped egg whites in three times.
+Once the mascarpone mixture is homogeneous, add the whipped egg whites in three additions.
 Always mix gently from the bottom up to avoid deflating the cream.

 -